labbott/website/_posts/0045-qemusecureboot.markdown

 title: Secure(ish) boot with QEMU
 categories: fedora
 ---
+(Edit 9/21: I've gotten some feedback and clarifications about a few steps and also updated the wiki.
+Thanks to the OVMF developers!)

 Despite having too many machines in my possession, none of the x86 machines I have are currently set up to boot with UEFI.
 This put a real damper on my plans to poke at secure boot.
 Fortunately, there is virtualization